CTEC3905/labs/markdown/05-lab.md

 The date in the `h1` heading should change when the user picks a new date.
 The date should be formatted as the following example: "Wed Nov 07 2018".

----

-##Task 3 - Modify an interface element using a "color" input
+## Task 3 - Modify an interface element using a "color" input

 Store `const` references by ID to the `color` input field (ID "colour") and to the paragraph (ID "the-value").